zdy023/MathTool/README.md

 3. The third column is optional to provide the information about group.
 If you provide the information of the group, you can use the method `HashMap<String,Operator> getOperatorMapByGroupPattern(File,String)` to get the operator map.
 4. The fourth column after semicolon in my exsample is in form "in-stack priority, out-stack priority, operand count". `OperatorMapGenerator` doesn't interpret the content after a semicolon, so you can use a semicolon to lead the comments.
 That means you'd better not use a semicolon in the string format of you own operator if you will use `OperatorMapGenerator` as well, though our `Expression` supports all kinds of format of operators.

 You can refer to `operators.lst` for a strict normative example of operator list.
-I suggest that you have a look at this file help you to deal with class `Expression` and class `OperatorMapGenerator` better.
+I'm sure that you have a look at this file helps you to deal with class `Expression` and class `OperatorMapGenerator` better.

 ## Customized Operator Suggetions